 The J and K Virtual Reality Learning Center at the Western University of Health Sciences has been using an innovative VR-based curriculum model since 2015.
 They use Oculus Rift to ‘shrink’ students learning human anatomy to microscopic size, allowing the students to “roller-coaster” through the human body with a simultaneous tour guide narration.

 Virtual reality education apps have the potential to impact many professions.
+It also has its VR benefits for education.
 Students may use VR simulations for a better understanding of what careers are interesting for them.
 Afterward, during vocational training, virtual and augmented reality will help them too.
 Platforms like Viar360 can provide future mechanics with a clear interactive visual of a car engine from all the angles while sitting in the classroom.

 Art, design, and architecture can be more easily learned with the help of virtual reality.
 Students can build and design their own constructs or recreate historic sites.
 Instead of visiting museums or looking at pictures of famous sculptures, art students can observe these artworks in great detail by manipulating and moving them around through VR apps.